kedars/esp-jumpstart-book/docs/en/rst/remotecontrol.rst

 The file can then be accessed using these start and end pointers.

+.. _sec_aws\_cloud:

 AWS IoT
 -------

-[sec:aws\_cloud] In this section we will connect the device to Amazon’s AWS IoT cloud.
+ In this section we will connect the device to Amazon’s AWS IoT cloud.

 Quick Setup